-Protein Whey Recall
+Protein Powder Recall

 The protein powders you are taking to stay healthy may be making you sick.
 Whey protein powders manufactured by Vitalabs under various names were voluntarily recalled due to potential contamination with Salmonella.
 This was announced by the FDA on March 10, 2011.
-I continually express concerns over the quality, safety and form of supplements my readers take and advise all of you to become educated consumers.
+I continually express concerns over the quality, safety and form of supplements my readers take.
+In addition, advise all of you to become educated consumers.
 Know your companies, be sure they are pharmaceutical grade, join watchdog organizations such as Consumer Labs and get advice from a professional.
 Here’s why:

 The manufacturer supplied whey protein to various brands such as Dr. Bill’s Choice Whey Protein, HCG Buy Direct Whey-26 Protein, The Healthy Way Protein, Innovative Nutra Labs Nutrapure Whey Protein Isolate, Iron Mag Labs Whey Isolate Protein, Len Rossi’s Whey Protein, Nature’s Pantry Whey Protein, Northeast Ohio Endocrinology Whey Protein, Nutrition World Ultra Whey Protein, Peachtree Natural Foods Whey Protein, Sharp Labs G Booster Plus, SouthFit Supplements Whey To Go, Susan’s Essential Formulas Daily Whey Isolate Protein, Team Kattouf Whey Boost, Team Kattouf Whey Boost, Trainer’s Choice Ultra Whey, Unlimited Nutrition Athletic Protein, Vitalabs, Inc. Ultra Whey, X3 Nutrition X3 Whey, YourHCG.Com Whey Protein.